julien6387/supvisors/README.md

 The main features are:
    * a new web-based dashboard that replaces the default dashboard of Supervisor,
    * an extended XML-RPC API to control applications and multiple Supervisor instances,
-   * the definition of a rules file to handle
+   * the definition of a rules file to handle:
       * the starting sequence of the applications,
       * the stopping sequence of the applications,
       * the starting strategy of the processes,